sophie-la-li/duckdb-php/docs/md/getting-started.md

 - PHP >= 8.3
 - `ext-ffi`

-Only `ext-ffi` extension is mandatory and you could start coding with just that.
-Nevertheless, `ext-bcmath` is strongly recommended, since it's needed to manage big integers.
-You will get an exception for those types that involves integers greater than `PHP_INT_MAX` and the extension is missing.

-`Saturio\DuckDB\DuckDB` is the main entrypoint to start using the library.
-Go to next section to make your first query: [Running queries](running-queries)
+While only the `ext-ffi` extension is mandatory to start coding, the `ext-bcmath` extension is highly recommended for managing integers larger than `PHP_INT_MAX`.
+Without it, any operation involving such integers will result in exceptions.